 If you're seeking a traditional Irish recipe to kick off your meal, look no further than colcannon.
 This hearty potato recipe is similar to bubble and squeak and the Scottish version called rumbledethumps.

 The beauty of colcannon is that you can make it in the traditional mashed potato way or you can form it into cakes, which are perfect to serve as a first course.
 The dish features onions, and although kale is the classic ingredient, cabbage is not half bad, either.

 Potatoes are everywhere in British cuisine and tattie scones are another great option for using up those leftover mashed potatoes.
 While traditionally a breakfast food, these scones can work for any meal of the day.

-It may not be traditional British fare, but vegetable frittata is very popular in the U.K. If you have yet to give a homemade frittata a try, this recipe is the perfect opportunity.
+It might not be traditional British fare, but vegetable frittata is very popular in the U.K. If you have yet to give a homemade frittata a try, this recipe is the perfect opportunity.

-A frittata is a quick and easy egg dish that fries up in just a few minutes, ideal to serve to guests.
+A frittata is a quick-and-easy egg dish that fries up in just a few minutes, ideal to serve to guests.
 You simply add your favorite diced vegetables along with garlic, onion, and goat (or other) cheese to create a delicious appetizer.
-Cut it into slices and serve it alongside a salad for the perfect start to a great meal.Continue to 5 of 10 below.
+Cut it into slices and serve it alongside a salad for the perfect start to a great meal.Continue to 5 of 9 below.

-Two favorite vegetables come together in one hot, steaming soup.
-Cauliflower, broccoli, and mustard soup is an ideal complement to a winter dinner, and the flavor is remarkable.
+Two favorite vegetables come together in this steaming hot cauliflower, broccoli, and mustard soup, which is an ideal complement to a winter dinner with a remarkable flavor.

-Steamed cauliflower and broccoli is combined with potato, garlic, and onion and simmered in vegetable broth until tender.
-The soup is then purred and seasoned with your favorite whole grain mustard and Crème Fraiche, which gives it that lovely creamy touch.
+Steamed cauliflower and broccoli are combined with potato, garlic, and onion and simmered in vegetable broth until tender.
+The soup is then puréed and seasoned with your favorite whole-grain mustard and crème fraiche, which gives it that lovely creamy touch.